-Hopefully you have read Finding the Interval in the Song Craft section of our web site.
+Hopefully you have read "Finding the Interval".
 You are a whiz at determining the key that any song is written in and can identify the note you are to begin with.
-You hear the pitch pipe play the key and......
+You hear the pitch pipe play the key and.....